Deborah Bradley (Canada)

 Marissa Silverman – Montclair State University, USA.
 Music education: philosophy, urban music education, musical interpretation, and ethics and social justice

-Gareth Dylan Smith – New York University, USA.
+Gareth Dylan Smith – Boston University, USA.
 Music education: popular music, music performance, drumming, embodiment, identity.

 Sandra L. Stauffer – Arizona State University, USA.
 Music education: general music, composition, listening, teacher education